petrpo/iptables-scripts/README.md

 # iptables scripts

-Can probably help with setting of iptables remotely and avoid a linux host locked and go to a console again
+It may help you with remote iptables settings to lock linux host and go to a console

 - 2016-03-19 first version